deeztek/Hermes-Secure-Email-Gateway/updates/v260912/README.md

 ### If you are about to migrate a legacy gateway

+**This is the last release that supports migrating directly from a legacy bare-metal installation.** Migrate to v260912, then upgrade normally from here like any other gateway.
+The migration script will be removed in a future release.

 Use this release, not an earlier one.
 Three defects in the migration path are fixed here, and one of them left every migrated gateway carrying a known mail-rejecting configuration.

+The cutoff is only possible because of those fixes.
+Until now a migrated gateway reported the build it came from rather than the one it arrived at, so it could never take the normal upgrade path.
+It stamps correctly now, which is what makes "migrate once, then upgrade like everyone else" work.

 ## Network aliases